Earth Notes: Metacast 1: Blue Yeti, Shy Eurasian Footwear

 16WW ambient garden sounds Blue Yeti sample, Saturday lockdown morning.
 44.1kHz sample rate, analogue gain at max, omnidirectional mode.

 16WW ambient garden sounds Blue Yeti sample, Sunday lockdown just before 3am.
 44.1kHz sample rate, analogue gain at max, omnidirectional mode.
-The normalisation is doing a lot of work here as the un-normalised signal is essentially inaudible.
+The normalisation is doing a lot of work here as the non-normalised signal is essentially inaudible.

 Sunday lockdown just before 3am, not normalised.